TV5 (Philippine TV network): Acquisition by PLDT, the Kapatid Network years (2010–2018)

 On October 20, 2009, Media Prima announced its intention to divest its share in MPB Primedia / TV5, along with its affiliated ABC TV stations, and sell it to MediaQuest Holdings, the broadcasting division of PLDT.
 The decision was driven by the company's losses during the year.
-The acquisition was officially announced by Chairman Manuel V. Pangilinan on March 2, 2010; he had previously intended to acquire ABC as early as 1999.
-New programming was introduced through a trade launch at the World Trade Center and on April 4, 2010, the network rebranded itself as the "Kapatid" ("sibling") network to compete with ABS-CBN and GMA Network.
+The acquisition was completed and officially announced by Chairman Manuel V. Pangilinan on March 2, 2010; he had previously intended to acquire ABC as early as 1999.
+New programming was introduced through a trade launch at the World Trade Center in Pasay and on April 4, 2010, the network rebranded itself as the "Kapatid" ("sibling") network to compete with ABS-CBN and GMA Network.

 On October 1, 2010, TV5 took over the management of MediaQuest's Nation Broadcasting Corporation (NBC) stations.
 DWFM was relaunched as Radyo5 92.3 News FM (now 105.9 True FM), a TV5-branded news radio station, on November 8, 2010.
 DWNB-TV was rebranded as AksyonTV, a news channel based on TV5's newscast Aksyon, on February 21, 2011.
-TV5 experienced success and outranked GMA Network to become the second most-watched network in key cities in the Visayas and Mindanao regions, including Iloilo, Cebu, Bacolod, Davao, and Cagayan de Oro.
-The Network shared the top spot with ABS-CBN in General Santos.
+TV5 outranked GMA Network to become the second most-watched network in key cities in the Visayas and Mindanao regions, including Iloilo, Cebu, Bacolod, Davao, and Cagayan de Oro.
+The network shared the top spot with ABS-CBN in General Santos.

 On December 23, 2013, TV5 began broadcasting from its new headquarters, the TV5 Media Center located in Reliance, Mandaluyong.

 In 2014, TV5 acquired the Filipino broadcast rights to the 2014 Winter Olympics, the 2014 Summer Youth Olympics, and the 2016 Summer Olympics.

-Despite financial struggles, TV5 remained one of the top three television networks in the country, with a strong following among male and younger viewers.
+Despite financial struggles, TV5 remained operational.
 The network's programming, such as the PBA via Sports5 and the TV5 Kids block, contributed to its popularity.
 TV5 celebrated its fifth anniversary under the management of Manny V. Pangilinan with a trade launch of 2015 shows at the Sofitel Philippine Plaza on November 26, 2014.

-TV5 started each year with a New Year's Eve countdown called "Happy sa [year]" at the Quezon Memorial Circle, a tradition that continued until 2017.
+TV5 started each year with a New Year's Eve countdown called Happy sa [year] at the Quezon Memorial Circle, a tradition that continued until 2017.

 In 2015, the Network changed its corporate name from ABC Development Corporation to TV5 Network, Inc.